• Skip to primary navigation

 • If you want to prepare this dish ahead of time, you can leave all your veggies chopped and the rice or noodles cooked.
 It will save you time when you want to prepare the meal!

 • What is the difference between Chop Suey and Chow Mein?
 Chow Mein is a Chinese dish while Chop Suey is an American-Chinese dish.
 You can find a recipe for Chow Mein as it's a traditional Chinese dish.
 For Chop Suey, you will find a wide variety of different recipes as it's different depending on the restaurant or area you order it from.
+If you want to try making a plant-based Chow Mein, we recommend checking Cupful of Kale Chow Mein Recipe for a lovely Chow Mein.

 • Is Chop Suey healthy?
 Our Chop Suey is quite healthy as it includes a big amount of veggies and plant-based protein.
 You can serve this meal with brown rice or brown rice noodles to make it even healthier.